Frank Hornstein: Minnesota House of Representatives

 Hornstein was elected to the Minnesota House of Representatives in 2002 and was reelected every two years until 2022.
 After 2012 legislative redistricting, he was put into the same district as fellow legislator Marion Greene and both sought the DFL endorsement.
 At the convention, Greene conceded to Hornstein, who later endorsed her when she ran for Hennepin County Commissioner.
 In 2013, he endorsed city-council member Betsy Hodges in the Minneapolis mayoral election.
 Hornstein supported Bernie Sanders during the 2016 Democratic Party presidential primary and was a delegate for Sanders.
 He later endorsed Hillary Clinton after Sanders did the same.

 Hornstein chaired the Transportation Finance and Policy Committee from 2019 to 2023.
 He also served on the Climate and Energy Finance and Policy, Sustainable Infrastructure Policy, and Ways and Means Committees.
 Hornstein chaired the Transportation and Transit Policy Committee from 2007 to 2010 and the Transportation Finance Committee from 2013 to 2014.

-In February 2024, Hornstein announced he would not seek reelection after serving eleven terms in the Minnesota House.
-In an interview after his announcement, Hornstein said "It is time to pass the torch.
+In February 2024, Hornstein announced he would not seek reelection after serving 11 terms in the Minnesota House.
+In an interview after his announcement, he said: "It is time to pass the torch.
 I've been here 22 years.
 You can't do something forever."
-Hornstein endorsed Katie Jones, a climate policy analyst, in the final days before the DFL primary election for his seat.
-Jones would go on to win the primary and general election.
+Hornstein endorsed Katie Jones, a climate policy analyst, in the days before the DFL primary election for his seat.
+Jones won the primary and general election.

 Transportation

 As transportation chair, Hornstein advocated for increasing transit funding for rapid bus lines, increasing passenger rail services between the Twin Cities and St. Cloud, Duluth, and Chicago, transportation services for the disabled, and increased funding for roads and bridges.
-He stated that the state needs to look at transportation "through an equity lens, a racial justice lens... and through a climate lens".
+He said the state needed to look at transportation "through an equity lens, a racial justice lens... and through a climate lens".

 Hornstein long supported issuing driver's licenses regardless of immigration status.
 He supported increasing the state gas tax and the sales tax in the Twin Cities to pay for transit improvements.
 Hornstein pushed for stricter speed limits on city streets to protect pedestrians and bicyclers, increasing the use of electric buses, and reducing the number of drivers on roads.
 He authored legislation to leverage federal infrastructure dollars for projects in Minnesota.